Defibrillators - A Critical Tool for Saving Lives in Ireland

 A defibrillator's shock can interrupt this chaotic activity, allowing the heart to restore normal rhythm and hopefully resume normal function.

-While both defibrillators and CPR aim to save lives during SCA, there are critical differences between the two, making defibrillators a preferred choice in many scenarios.
+While both defibrillators and CPR aim to save lives during SCA, there are critical differences between the two.

-CPR alone, while valuable, may not be as effective as defibrillation.
+CPR and defibrillation work together, with CPR helping maintain circulation until a defibrillator can be used.
 CPR provides manual chest compressions and artificial ventilation, which can help maintain minimal blood circulation.

 Speed of Intervention